NHSDigital/fhir-transforms/README.md

 http://basic.test/medication-request
 ```

-need to match the name of the map in the FML, e.g.
+needs to match the name of the map in the FML to indicate which transform to run, e.g.

 ```
 map "http://basic.test/medication-request" = "basic-test-medication-request"